 This course focuses on pathophysiology as it relates to acute disease and illness of clients across the lifespan, specifically the care of the client experiencing acute illness including nursing interventions and treatment options.
 Implications of the acute exacerbation of chronic illness will be addressed.
-Cultural diversity in healing practices are explored as well as evidenced-informed research and practice.
+Cultural diversity in healing practices will be explored as well as evidenced informed research and practice.

 Hours: 50 (Lecture Hours: 50)

 PNUR: 231, PNUR 232, PNUR 233, PNUR 235, PNUR 236

 PNUR 240, PNUR: 241, PNUR 242, PNUR 245

 Course outcomes will be met through examination and exploration of the following:

 - Physiological changes contributing to acute disease and illness across the lifespan

 - Recognition and presentation of common acute disease and illness across the lifespan